On the Utility of Equal Batch Sizes for Inference in Stochastic Gradient Descent: Main results

 Obtaining a closed-form expression of an optimal $\beta$ from the right side of the above equation is challenging.
 A numerical solution is possible, but not interpretable.
 Instead, we note that by Assumption~(A3), $(\beta - 1)/2> \beta - 2\alpha$ and $-\alpha/2+(\beta-1)/4< (\beta - 1)/2$, so among the first, second, fifth, and sixth terms, the second term is dominating.
 Further, $-\beta(1-\alpha)< (\alpha - \beta)/2$, so among the third and fourth terms, the fourth term is dominating.
 Considering then, only the dominating terms, we have

 With this approximation, the optimal choice of $\beta$ is $\beta^* = {(1+\alpha)}/{2}\,$.

 \begin{remark} The bounds we obtain are meaningful only for large $n$.
-For small $n$, it is challenging to obtain a meaningful expression of the optimal value of $\beta$.
-Numerically, we observed that for sample size of the order $O(10^3)$ and $\alpha = 0.51$, the optimal value of $\beta$ is near $0.66$.
-However, as $n$ increase, the optimal value of $\beta$ approaches $(1+\alpha)/2$.
-This agrees with the above mentioned bound. \end{remark}
+For small $n$, it is challenging to obtain a meaningful expression of the optimal value of $\beta$ { in \eqref{n:beta:bound}}.
+Numerically, we observed that for sample size in the thousands and $\alpha = 0.51$, the optimal value of $\beta$ is near $0.66$.
+However, as $n$ increases, the optimal value of $\beta$ approaches $(1+\alpha)/2$.
+This agrees with the above mentioned bound.
+It is also important to remember that \eqref{n:beta:bound} is only a bound, optimizing which need not yield a true mean-square-optimal choice of batch-size. \end{remark}

 \begin{remark} Consistency of $\hat{\Sigma}_{b_n}$ immediately allows the construction of Wald-like confidence regions (see Section~\ref{sec:regions}).
 To obtain a consistent estimator of $\Sigma$, the number of batches, $a_n$, must increase with $n$.
 Naturally, the batch-size also must be large to mimic the limiting \cite{pj1992} behavior.
 This yields a challenging trade-off.
 Our particular batch-size construction allows finite-sample adjustments for small batch sizes using the lugsail trick (see Section~\ref{sec:lugsail}).
-If the goal is only inference, and not the quantification of variance, \cite{dong2021} proposed a method of consistent estimation based on a fixed number of batches. \end{remark}
+If the goal is only inference, and not the quantification of variance, \cite{dong2021} { used cancellation methods to construct valid confidence regions employing batch-means estimators with} fixed number of batches. { Further, such a method cannot be used for marginal friendly inference.} \end{remark}

+\begin{remark}{ With $\beta = (1 + \alpha)/2$, the computational complexity of calculating the batch-means estimator is similar to the IBS estimator at $\mathcal{O}(d^2 n^{(1 + \alpha)/2} + dn)$.
+On the other hand, an online implementation strategy for EBS estimators remains to be an open problem.
+Further, as we will discuss in Section~4, EBS estimators allow for bias-reduction strategies which yield significant benefits.
+Bias-reduction strategies in IBS estimators remain to be an open problem. } \end{remark}